 Hypothetical PSLF Horror Story

 I send many people to Sofi to refinance their loans.
-They give Student Loan Planner readers a $300 bonus along with a lower interest rate.
+You might find a $300 bonus along with a lower interest rate.
 Sofi is a great company, but they’re not going to know your future career plans and they won’t stop you from refinancing when you work at a not for profit company and should’ve used PSLF.

 Here’s a hypothetical PSLF horror story that may make you pause for a moment before refinancing, which would be a good thing.
 I want people to refinance, I just want them to make sure they do it knowing the full implications of that decision and who should go down that path.